-OCR used a web accessibility tool to do a preliminary review of the specific web pages identified by the Complainant and found accessibility alerts that raise possible compliance concerns as to whether the page is accessible to individuals with disabilities.
-For example, on the District's home page (at the time of OCR's review), keyboard controls were not visually apparent and did not allow access to all content and functions, and visual contrast was low.
+OCR used a web accessibility tool and manual checking to do a preliminary review of the specific web pages identified by the Complainant and found accessibility alerts that raise possible compliance concerns as to whether the page is accessible to individuals with disabilities.
+For example, at the time of OCR's review, alternative text for images was not always meaningful and District webpages had low visual contrast.

-On October 7, 2016, prior to the completion of OCR's investigation, the District asked to resolve this complaint pursuant to Section 302 of OCR's Case Processing Manual (CPM).
+On May 16, 2017, prior to the completion of OCR's investigation, the District asked to resolve this complaint pursuant to Section 302 of OCR's Case Processing Manual (CPM).
 Although the results of OCR's web accessibility assessment described above do not, without more, provide sufficient evidence for OCR to determine a violation of Section 504 or Title II, they raise compliance concerns regarding the accessibility of the website.
 Therefore, OCR determined that it is appropriate to resolve this complaint with an agreement.
 Accordingly, OCR is not making a finding with regard to the District's compliance with Section 504 or Title II in this letter.